camerondugan/camerondugan.com/_posts/2024-06-23-too-much-automation.md

 title: Using AI for learning to code better
 description: More updates on my neovim journey
 layout: post
-permalink: /blog/neovim-update1/
+permalink: /blog/ai-learning-code-better/
-tags: coding dev vim
+tags: coding learning llm
 ---

 I don't like using LLM's like chatGPT or copilot to complete my code for me.
 I